-Check that the fittings that attach the net to the table are good quality and strong, paying particular attention to the clamp areas.
+Check that the fittings that attach the net to the table are of good quality and strong.
+Paying particular attention to the clamp areas.
 Will the clamps damage the table?
-It’s not difficult to engineer this, unfortunately, some manufacturers may overlook this on the ground of cost.
+It’s not difficult to engineer this.
+Unfortunately, some manufacturers may overlook this on the grounds of cost.

 Check for Warping

-This is really important if you are considering buying a second-hand bargain.
-You need to get down to the table level and look along the surface both along and diagonally to check that the surface is perfectly flat.
-This shouldn’t really be a significant problem on a new table but worth a check all the same
+It is essential to check the table level and look along the surface both along and diagonally to ensure that the surface is perfectly flat.
+It shouldn’t be a significant problem on a new table, but worth checking all the same.

 Finish is Important

-Look for a good smooth and even finish on the playing area.
+Look for an excellent smooth and even finish on the playing area.
 Look for any rough edges on the top and sides.
-Check that the edges are nicely finished and are rounded so you won’t get injured during the spirited play.
-Don’t forget to check the bounce, a good table will allow a standard table tennis ball to bounce 23cm when dropped from 30cm – so take a ruler with you.
+Don’t forget to check the bounce.
+A good table will allow a standard table tennis ball to bounce 23cm when dropped from 30cm – so take a ruler with you.

-All these small points add up and you deserve to get a good quality product for your money.
-These days good quality and value for money are important and if you follow these points I’m sure you will find a great table.
+All these small points add up, and you deserve to get a good quality product for your money.
+These days good quality and value for money are essential, and if you follow these points, I’m sure you will find a great table.

 Cheap Ping Pong Tables

-Ping pong tables are an excellent recreation solution for anyone suffering from lack of space due to the simple fact that they can fold up for easy storage.
-Ping pong, or table tennis, is generally scored and has a result once a player reaches 11 points.
-The game can be played by two players or four players, depending on the size of your ping pong table.
+Ping pong tables are an excellent recreation solution for anyone suffering from a lack of space due to the simple fact that they can fold up for easy storage.
+Ping pong, or table tennis, is generally scored and results once a player reaches 11 points.
+The game can be played by two players or four players, depending on your ping pong table’s size.

 Ping pong tables are relatively cheap compared to pool tables.
 You can find a quality pool table for two or four players that will easily fold for under $500.
 Ping pong paddles and ping pong balls come in accessory packs that can be purchased online for about 20$ a set.

-A DIY enthusiast may look for ways to make cheap ping pong tables as opposed to buying it new.
+A DIY enthusiast may look for ways to make cheap ping pong tables instead of buying them new.
 According to some online manuals, all you need is a large piece of plywood, a couple of cans of green paint, white electrical tape, some c-clamps, a paintbrush, and a ping pong kit.

-Simply paint the board, measure and tape the boundary lines, clamp on the net and place it on a table, set of sawhorses, or as one suggests a broken air hockey table.
+Paint the board, tape the boundary lines, clamp on the net, and place it on a table, set of sawhorses, or as one suggests, a broken air hockey table.
 Um…ok, that’s one way to do it.

-This would be a great project to try in order to start playing ping pong and find out if you like it, have the time for it, or have the room available to play.
+It would be a great project to try to start playing ping pong and find out if you like it, have the time for it, or have the room available to play.
 But as you become more fond of the game, you may be ready to find the next best type of cheap ping pong tables available to you.

-You could look on one of the online classifieds for a used table; however, there is usually a question of shipping as the item is fairly large.
-When compared to buying one of the ping pong table conversion tops new or used, you may find that this option would be just as cost effective.
+You could look on one of the online classifieds for a used table; however, there is usually a shipping question as the item is relatively large.
+When compared to buying one of the ping pong table conversion tops new or used, you may find that this option would be just as cost-effective.

 Another consideration besides price when you are looking for cheap ping pong tables is the question of quality.
-All things are not created equal and you may come to find that how your playing ball reacts to different surfaces and thicknesses will affect the outcome of your game.
+All things are not created equal, and you may come to find that how your playing ball reacts to different surfaces and thicknesses will affect your game’s outcome.
 Instead of blaming the ball for that bad shot, you may be able to blame the surface on which you are playing.

 Table tennis rules state that a ping pong ball should bounce up to 23 cm when dropped from a height of 30 cm.
 Depending on the thickness or material with which the top is constructed, that bounce height may vary on your ping pong table.

-Getting an affordable ping pong tables may be a good entry point to learning the game and table tennis conversion tops are certainly an option for those developing their skills.
-The more you play, the more you will be able to maneuver the ball so that it will land where you want it to, with the amount of speed that you wish.
+Getting affordable ping pong tables may be a good entry point to learning the game.
+The more you play, the more you will be able to maneuver the ball to land where you want it to, with the amount of speed you wish.